shl152/cs445-rec3/README.md

    - Consider what happens if the entry is not present in the bag, and any other forms of invalid input.

-6. Implement your algorithm as method `void removeDuplicates(E elem)` in both `ArrayBag` and `LinkedBag`.
+6. Implement your algorithm as method `void removeDuplicatesOf(E elem)` in both `ArrayBag` and `LinkedBag`.
 Some details may be different, but your overall approach should be very similar.

-7. Test your `removeDuplicates` method.
+7. Test your `removeDuplicatesOf` method.
 You can run the provided tests using the gradle command given above.
 Correct any bugs you find.

    ------